Spill reporting requirements and procedures

 *A slug discharge is any waste discharge in concentration or quantity of flow exceeding four times the average concentration or flow rate of a normal operating day.

 Note – The Minnesota Pollution Control Agency has a 5-gallon minimum quantity for reporting petroleum spills.
-However, less than five gallons of a flammable material in the sewer system could cause a significant explosion hazard and should be reported.
+However, less than five gallons of flammable material in the sewer system could cause a significant explosion hazard and should be reported.
 If in doubt, report the spill.

 When and what to report to MCES